supertokens/supertokens-auth-react/examples/with-phone-password/README.md

 ### Frontend

+-   Add a custom `PhoneVerifiedClaim`.
+-   Override `getGlobalClaimValidators` in the Session recipe to add a validator for `PhoneVerifiedClaim`.
+This will add an error into `invalidClaims` in the session context of components wrapped by `SessionAuth` if `PhoneVerifiedClaim` is missing or set to false.
 -   We modify the sign up and in forms to replace the "Email" label and place holder with "Phone number" (using formFields config).
 -   We add a custom validator for phone number in which we add logic to check for the input phone number syntax.
--   Added text translation to password reset forms and sign in / up forms
+-   Added text translation to password reset forms and sign-in / up forms
--   Change the `doesSessionExist` function on the frontend to return true only when the access token payload has `phoneNumberVerified === true`.
-This allows users to see the application only when both the login challenges are complete
--   We create a route for the second challenge (to verify phone number via OTP) on `/auth/verify-phone`.
+-   We disable the default UI of passwordless recipe and render a modified version on the `/auth/verify-phone` route.
 On this route, we send the OTP and ask the user to enter the OTP.
-Also, in case a session doesn't exist, we redirect the user back to the first login challenge.
--   Provide `getRedirectionURL` to the EmailPassword.init function to redirect the user to the second login challenge in case the first challenge is complete.
+-   Provide `getRedirectionURL` to the `EmailPassword.init` function to redirect the user to the second login challenge in case the first challenge is complete.
--   We disable the default UI of passwordless recipe so that we can render what we want on the /verify-phone route
--   We override the enter phone number component for passwordless recipe to send the OTP to the phone number directly - as opposed to it asking the user to enter it again.
+-   We override the enter phone number component for the passwordless recipe to send the OTP to the phone number directly - as opposed to it asking the user to enter it again (during sign in).
--   We override the "Change phone number button" in the enter OTP screen with a custom button which will logout the user and take them back to the first login challenge.
+-   We override the "Change phone number button" in the enter OTP screen with a custom button that will log the user out and take them back to the first login challenge.

 ### Backend

+-   Add a custom `PhoneVerifiedClaim`.
+-   Override `getGlobalClaimValidators` in the Session recipe to add a validator for the `PhoneVerifiedClaim` claim.
+This will only allow calls to your APIs if PhoneVerifiedClaim has been set to true
+-   Modify the `createNewSession` function to add `PhoneVerifiedClaim` when the first login (phone and password) is done.
+This defaults to false.
+We also add the phone number of the user in the session so that the frontend can access it to send the OTP without asking the user for it.
+-   Override `createCodePOST` (OTP creation API) in the Passwordless recipe to allow the creation of OTPs for only the phone number that was used in the first login challenge.
+-   Modify `consumeCodePOST` (OTP verifying API) in the Passwordless to mark the second factor as done.
+-   Modify `consumeCodePOST` and `createNewSession` to avoid creating a new session when the second factor is completed.
 -   Change email validation logic on the backend (in emailpassword recipe) to validate phone number syntax.
 -   Change how password reset email is sent to instead send an SMS to the phone.
--   We modify the `createNewSession` function to add `phoneNumberVerified: false` when the first login (phone and password) is done.
-Then when the second challenge is done too, we mark the session to have `phoneNumberVerified: true`.
-We also add the phone number of the user in the session so that the frontend can access it to send the OTP without asking the user for it.
--   Adds a middleware that runs after `verifySession` which will allow access to the API only if the access token payload has `phoneNumberVerified: true`
--   Overrides OTP creation API in Passwordless recipe to allow creation for OTP for only the phone number that was used in the first login challenge

 ## Future work:

--   Change style of sign in / up form input to accept phone number via a drop down UI to select the country code.
+-   Change style of sign-in / up form input to accept phone numbers via a dropdown UI to select the country code.

 ## Author